thewpsquad/squad-modules/readme.txt

 * Enjoy the new collection of elegant Divi modules and enhance your website.

 == Changelog ==
+= 1.4.7 (21-12-2023 =
+* Added: Preview Button support in the WP Plugin Directory
+* Added: Portuguese (Brazil) locales by Gianni Marinho, thanks a lot
+* New: Introduced the Divi Google Map Module
+* New: Introduced the Divi Form Styler: Ninja Forms
+* New: Introduced the Divi Form Styler: Fluent Forms
+* Improvement: Compatibility with Divi 4.23.2
+* Improvement: Squad Admin UI
+* Improvement: Checkbox and radio fields styles support for Contact Form 7, Gravity Forms, WP Froms Modules.
+* Improvement: Simplified locales for all languages.
+* Fixed: translation issue at Video Popup Module
+* Fixed: Ratings does not show in the visual builder at Star Rating Module
+* Improved: Memory uses and loading time
+* Improved: Plugin review actions

 = 1.4.6 (13-11-2023) =
 * Fixed: Squad Dashboard is broken
 * Fixed: PHP Log for the Star Rating Module